 Mary Jane Marcantel, a Baton Rouge investigator who worked on high-profile cases, has died

-BATON ROUGE - Mary Jane Marcantel, a civic activists who worked in downtown neighborhoods and was an investigator in high-profile criminal cases, died on Saturday, The Advocate reports.
+BATON ROUGE - Mary Jane Marcantel, a civic activist who worked in downtown neighborhoods and was an investigator in high-profile criminal cases, died on Saturday, The Advocate reports.
 She was 77.

 Marcantel was a longtime advocate for the Spanish Town neighborhood and worked for the civic association for years.
 More recently, she moved to Beauregard Town and began her work lobbying in that area.